Rewardable Entities

 Onboarding Rewardable Entities

-The onboarding flow for an entity is general that a customer purchases the hardware from a maker, and then self-onboards to the network.
-Because all hardware are created by approved makers, the onboard transaction must be approved by the maker.
+The onboarding flow for an entity is generally that a customer purchases the hardware from a Maker, and then self-onboards to the network.
+Because all hardware is created by approved Makers, the onboard transaction must be approved by the Maker.
 This uses a similar flow to the legacy onboarding-server of the Helium blockchain.

-The main difference between the Solana version of Helium, and the legacy version on the helium chain, is that onboarding is on a per-network basis.
-A Hotspot can be an IOT hotspot, a MOBILE hotspot, or both.
+The main difference between the Solana version of Helium, and the legacy version on the Helium chain, is that onboarding is on a per-network basis.
+A Hotspot can be an IOT Hotspot, a MOBILE Hotspot, or both.
 If the Hotspot wants to earn both MOBILE and IOT rewards, it must onboard to the IOT network AND the MOBILE network.
-It must also assert location in both.
+It must also assert location on both subnetworks.

 Similarly, makers are approved for specific subnetworks.
-A maker that creates IOT hotspots can not necessarily onboard MOBILE hotspots.
-Each network subdao must approve makers to issue rewardable entities.
+A maker that creates IOT Hotspots cannot necessarily onboard MOBILE Hotspots.
+Each network subnetwork must approve makers to issue rewardable entities.

 The following test shows the full flow of onboarding a Hotspot using the onboarding server.